Permits must be displayed on the job site along with all corresponding documentations including the approved job copy of construction plans.

 - Gravity Line, Pressure Test, Lift/Grinder Station, Electric Meter, Final (easements and pump numbers must be provided to building department.)

-- Building Final (Before Occupancy)
+- Building Final (Before Use or Occupancy)

 Failure to have the required inspections performed may result in construction delays.
 Be sure to comply with all procedures listed above.